What is sexting?

 6) You could break the privacy law

-Another issue with forwarding images – even if it’s done without negative intentions to cause distress – could be that it breaches privacy.
+Another issue with forwarding images – even without harmful intentions to cause distress – could be that it breaches privacy.

-These points make it clear – sexting can potentially be harmful to the sender and any recipients.
-If a recipient passes on the image, they could be breaking several civil laws.
-And if it’s done with negative intentions, it could even be classed as a criminal act.
+These points make it clear that sexting can potentially be harmful to the sender and any recipients.
+If a recipient passes on the image, they could break several civil laws.
+If someone does it with harmful intentions, it can be classed as a criminal act.

 Get help

 1. If your child has been sending explicit images or videos of themselves, they are likely to be anxious about talking to you.
-Where possible, give yourself time to process this information and remember your child will be closely watching your reactions.
+Give yourself time to process this information, and remember your child will closely watch your reactions.

 2. Reassure your child that they are not alone.

-3. Listen and offer support – if there is a problem your child will be feeling bad and needs your help, support and advice, not criticism.
+3. Listen and offer support – if there is a problem, your child will feel bad and need your help, support and advice, not criticism.

 4. Try not to shout or make your child feel like it’s their fault.